CoolBitX-Technology/coolwallet-sdk/README.md

 ```

-## Other
+## Integration

-If you want to
+If you want to integrate the other coin into CoolWallet, you can refer to [` CONTRIBUTING`](/ CONTRIBUTING.md) or contact us.

-If you build something new, welcome to contact us to put your work in the list.